v1.0 — Now Available

 🎉 v1.0 — Now Available on PyPI & npm

-AgentSentinel v1.0 is production-ready — install via pip install agentsentinel or npm install @agentsentinel/sdk.
+AgentSentinel v1.0 is production-ready — install via pip install agentsentinel-core or npm install @agentsentinel/sdk.
 Follow the repo for updates.

 Pricing